About the Journal

 APPAM founded the Journal of Policy Analysis and Management (JPAM) in 1981 through the merger of two other journals – Policy Analysis and Public Policy.
-Wiley-Blackwell (formerly John Wiley & Sons) has published JPAM since 1981 and Policy Studies Journal.
-The current contract for publishing JPAM runs until the end of 2016.
+Wiley-Blackwell (formerly John Wiley & Sons) has published JPAM since 1981.
+The current contract for publishing JPAM runs until the end of 2019.
 JPAM is published quarterly and is a peer-reviewed research journal.

 The creation of JPAM fulfilled one of the primary reasons for APPAM's existence: the dissemination of the highest quality multidisciplinary research in public policy and management.
 As the Association's journal of record, JPAM's ultimate purpose is building a professional community of scholars and practitioners devoted to more effective policy analysis and public management.
 JPAM welcomes unsolicited manuscripts from all sources.

-The JPAM is the leading journal in the field of public policy and public management.
-Based on the 2010 Reuters ISI one-year impact factor, it is ranked first among all journals of public administration.
-In the same year, JPAM was ranked in the top ten percent (29/305) of all economics journals, above many fine competitors including Journal of Labor Economics (30), Journal of Health Economics (31), the AEJ-Economic Policy (33), Journal of Human Resources (34) and Journal of Public Economics (50).
+JPAM is one of the leading journals in the field of public policy and public management.
+Based on the 2013 Reuters ISI two and five-year impact factors, it is ranked among the top three journals of public administration.
+In the same year, JPAM was ranked in the top fifteen percent (42nd out of 333) of all economics journals.

 JPAM is under the management of its editor, appointed to a five-year term by the APPAM Policy Council.
 The editors to date have been the following:

-The JPAM editor works with several associate and section editors and an editorial board
+The JPAM editor works with an associate and section editors and an editorial board

 of 24 persons appointed to fixed, staggered terms.
 The editorial board advises the editor on matters of policy.
 Every year APPAM awards the Raymond Vernon Memorial Prize

 for the best article published in the current volume of JPAM.
-The prize selection committee usually is drawn from the editorial board, and Wiley-Blackwell underwrites all expenses related to the prize.
+The prize selection committee usually is drawn from the editorial board, and Wiley underwrites all expenses related to the prize.

 The JPAM editor also appoints section editors to manage five special sections in the journal: Point/Counterpoint, Methods for Policy Analysis, Professional Practice, Policy Retrospectives, and Book Reviews.
 These sections usually publish shorter, specialized articles on those topics.